abinit/abinit/doc/tutorial/spin.md

 ![](spin_assets/bccfe_nonmag_dos2.jpg)

-we observe that the up and down DOS channels have been "shifted" with respect to each other, which is a footprint of the presence of non-zero total magnetization in the crystal (either ferro- or ferri-magnetic).
+We observe that the up and down DOS channels have been "shifted" with respect to each other, which is a footprint of the presence of non-zero total magnetization in the crystal (either ferro- or ferri-magnetic).
 The integrated DOS yields the number of electrons for each spin direction, and we see that the magnetization arises from the fact that there are more up than down electrons at the Fermi level.